sudokpr/my-cooking-adventures/data/recipe/ravioli-with-paneer.md

       Take few florets of broccoli.... blanched chop them up into small florets this would be 1/2 cup of florets.

       Roasted bell pepper - roast the capsicum on the naked flame , pour some water on it get rid of burnt skin.
-Roasting enhances the flavor of the pepper. cut it get rid of seeds chop it up into smaller pieces.
+Roasting enhances the flavor of the pepper.

+      Cut it get rid of seeds chop it up into smaller pieces.

       Grate the paneer into a bowl, add in the bell pepper and the broccoli.